[email protected]

 • Registration: If approved, the caution is entered into the land register, and the cautioner is notified in writing.

-Effects of a Caution
+Effects of a land Caution in Kenya

 Once a caution is registered: